grapefruit-games/grapefruit-games.github.io/index.markdown

 We're an experienced husband-husband design / dev duo, currently based in Auckland, New Zealand.

 **Eddie Cameron** is a designer / programmer.
-Before co-founding Grapefruit Games, Eddie served as Senior Engineer at Dots, building visually stylish mobile puzzle games for millions of players.
+Before co-founding Grapefruit Games, Eddie served as Senior Engineer at [Dots](https://www.dots.co/), building visually stylish mobile puzzle games for millions of players.
 (Website: [https://eddiecameron.fun](https://eddiecameron.fun); Twitter: [@eddiecameron](https://twitter.com/eddiecameron))

 **Robert Yang** is an artist / developer.
-Before co-founding Grapefruit Games, Robert was an assistant professor of game design at New York University, teaching design and development at the university level for 8 years.
-Robert's solo work has been exhibited around the world, most recently at the Victoria & Albert Museum in London, and he has given dozens of talks on game design and culture.
+Before co-founding Grapefruit Games, Robert was an assistant professor of game design at [New York University's Game Center](https://gamecenter.nyu.edu/), teaching design and dev for 8 years.
+Robert's work has been exhibited around the world and he has given dozens of talks on games and culture.
 (Website: [https://debacle.us](https://debacle.us); Twitter: [@radiatoryang](https://twitter.com/radiatoryang))